SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-02-08]] 8:35 AM — Synced 9 highlights from 1 document.
     - 9 highlights from Place Cells: How Your Brain Creates Maps of Abstract Spaces

+[[2024-02-09]] 5:20 AM — Synced 11 highlights from 1 document.
+    - 11 highlights from OpenAI’s Secret Weapon Is the Human Running Its Media Charm Offensive

+[[2024-02-09]] 6:20 AM — Synced 16 highlights from 1 document.
+    - 16 highlights from Google's Gemini Advanced: Tasting Notes and Implications